Coockiepickle/portfolio-mw-en/README.md

+c
 # Presentation

-This is a portfolio I did using lovable, it's heavily inspired by the UI of Modern Warfare games, it shows who I am, what are the courses I have taken, my personal and professional projects, a contact form and links to my social medias.
+This is a portfolio I did using lovable, it's heavily inspired by the UI of recent Modern Warfare games, it shows who I am, what are the courses I have taken, my personal and professional projects, my skills and links to my social medias.

 ## Tech Stack